edwinkapkei/android-date-converter/README.md

 # android-date-converter
-Java file to convert dates(string or calendar) into different formats
+Java file to convert dates into different formats
+A calendar object or string value is passed to the constructor